 Jeff is an avid film fan who has been captivated by the images projected onto the big screen ever since he was a small child.
 His other interests include comic books (both reading them and writing/drawing them), wine, and photography.
 He lives in St. Louis with his wife and teenage son.

 “I love sitting too close to the screen.
-I want to leave “The Fast and the Furious” and drive entirely too fast.
-I want to be so obsessed with “Butch Cassidy and The Sundance Kid” that I paint my laundry room to look like a Bolivian bordello.
+I want to leave "The Fast and the Furious" and drive entirely too fast.
+I want to be so obsessed with "Butch Cassidy and The Sundance Kid" that I paint my laundry room to look like a Bolivian bordello.
 (True Story!)
-And when Tom Hanks says “Earn This” in “Saving Private Ryan” I want to make him proud!”
-Krystal lives in Bloomington/Normal, Illinois, where she pursues art-making and professional youth ministry.
+And when Tom Hanks says “Earn This” in "Saving Private Ryan" I want to make him proud!”
+Krystal lives in Bloomington Illinois, where she pursues community development and art.

 Paul has written about politics and baseball for other outlets in the past.
 Besides cinema, he cites baseball, music and fitness as other key passions in his life.
 His reviews are humorous and sometimes cutting, aiming to get at central themes of any given movie.
 For him, the value of film lies in the way the art form can use plot, vision and sound to create stories of flawed, relatable people that are riveting and allegories for deeper things.